mahyar-amiri/django-comment-system/README.md

 # number of comments per page
 # set 0 if you don't want pagination
 COMMENT_PER_PAGE = 10

+# if True, comment time will be shown since now instead of complete datetime
+COMMENT_TIME_FROM_NOW = True
 ```

 ## Front-End